To keep abreast of the science and politics behind the Climate Crisis, here is a shortcut to trusted information.

 How much we know and how long we've known it

-1824, Greenhouse Gas – the existence of what would later become known as the ‘greenhouse effect’ was proposed by French mathematician and physicist Joseph Fourier.
+1824, greenhouse gas – the existence of what would later become known as the ‘greenhouse effect’ was proposed by French mathematician and physicist Joseph Fourier.

-1881, Electric Vehicles – what is likely the first electric vehicle was driven on Rue Valois in central Paris by French inventor Gustave Trouvé.
+1881, electric vehicles – what is likely the first electric vehicle was driven on Rue Valois in central Paris by French inventor Gustave Trouvé.

-1887, Electricity from Wind – the first known wind turbine to generate electricity was built in Aberdeenshire village of Marykirk Scotland by James Blyth.
+1887, electricity from wind – the first known wind turbine to generate electricity was built in Aberdeenshire village of Marykirk Scotland by James Blyth.
 Its four cloth sails generated enough power to light 10 bulbs along with a small lathe.

 Climate Council – Australia’s own independent, evidence-based organisation on climate science, impacts and solutions.